probmods/webppl-editor/README.md

 **Note: work in progress**

-A Javascript library that provides an in-browser editor for WebPPL
+A browser-based code editor for WebPPL.

 Usage: